starg33kertcg/TCG_Timer/README.md

 TCG Timer is made to run on a Ubuntu server with minimal services.
 You can either run it with dedicated hardware or run it in a virtual machine using the hypervisor of your choice.
 The viewer is made to run full-screen in a browser or as a Roku app.
 The admin dashboard can be used in a separate tab or on a separate device on the network to control the viewer.
 Don't run a TCG tournament?
 No problem!
 The TCG Timer app is versatile and can be used in a variety of non-TCG related scenarios.

 Best of all?
 It's yours to use for FREE!
 I understand that profit margins are narrow on TCG products.
-This is my contribution to YOU for having to put up with crazy people during new product releases.
+This is my contribution to YOU for having to put up with crazy people like us.

 <a href="https://www.tcgtimer.com">tcgtimer.com</a>